How to create a small business budget

 1. Profit & Loss Statement report

 This report tells you at a glance whether you're making money or losing it.
 To do that, you’ll subtract your expenses from your income.
+To help you get started, download our free P&L template.

 Income (revenue): How much money are you generating from sales of your products or services?
 It helps to break these into: